 In-camera editing is also available for creative effects and retouching of images.
 With the free Nikon Wireless Mobile Utility app, you can control the camera with your Android or iOS device.

-Video recording is available at up to Full HD in 1080p at a maximum of 30 frames per second.
-The camera includes a stereo microphone.
+Video recording is available at up to 4K Ultra HD video, at a maximum of 30 frames per second.
+The camera includes a stereo microphone and vibration reduction (VR) for blur free shots.

 For continuous stills, the camera has a speed of 7 fps, but only for bursts of up to 5 shots.
 On a full charge, you can take about 300 shots.

-All in all, The Nikon COOLPIX S9900 is the best point and shoot camera for low light conditions and offers excellent image quality and travel-friendly features.
+All in all, The Nikon COOLPIX A1000 is the best point and shoot camera for low light conditions and offers excellent image quality and travel-friendly features.

 Best Compact Digital Cameras For Beginners